eric-mc2/eric-mc2-cv/content/projects/dnc-effect-results.md

 {{< import-md-table file="static/uploads/did.md" >}}

 These results show a baseline difference in transit usage between convention and non-convention areas.
-The city-wide temporal effects agree directionally with the fixed-effect model: a -6.0%, -11.4%, and +1.2% percentage-point change in rideshares, train, and bike ridership.
-However, the interaction of near and during DNC shows positive effects across all transit modes:
-+21.4%, +101.8%, and +26.9% percentage-point
-changes in rideshares, train, and bike ridership.
+In the control group we observe a (non-causal) -6.4%, -11.5%, -3.3% (NS) percentage-point change in rideshare, train, and bike rides, which agrees directionally with the fixed-effects model.
+The causal effect of the DNC on rideshares, train, and bike rides near the DNC is a +20.3%, +135.1%, and +35.0% percentage-point change.

 ### Parallel Trends